 College Social Anxiety & Relationship Difficulties NYC

-In NYC schools like NYU, The New School, and FIT, students often describe feeling “on” socially all the time.
+Social anxiety in college is often less about formal speaking or "performance" and more about everyday interactions—making friends, texting back, dating, group work, or even casual conversations on campus.
+In NYC schools including NYU, Marymount Manhattan College, Parsons, and The New School, students often describe feeling "on" socially all the time.
 Even simple interactions can feel like they are being watched, judged, or mentally evaluated afterward.
-This is exhausting, especially in environments where everyone looks socially confident on the surface.
+This is exhausting, especially in environments where everyone appears socially confident on the surface.
+Having taught at Marymount Manhattan College, Saint Joseph's University's Executive MBA Program, and the University of Rhode Island, I understand how achievement-oriented environments can contribute to stress, burnout, and self-criticism.

-Social media doesn’t help.
-Many students compare themselves constantly through Instagram stories, group photos, and curated versions of other people’s social lives.
+Social media doesn't help.
+Many students compare themselves constantly through Instagram stories, group photos, and curated versions of other people's social lives.
 That comparison loop can quietly increase avoidance, insecurity, and isolation.
+These patterns often overlap with

 What Social Anxiety Feels Like in College

 Social anxiety is not just shyness.
-It’s a pattern where part of your attention is always turned inward during interaction—monitoring how you sound, how you’re coming across, and what the other person might be thinking.
+It's a pattern where attention is directed inward during interaction—monitoring how you sound, how you're coming across, and what others might be thinking.
 That self-monitoring makes conversations feel less natural and more effortful.

-Afterward, the mind often replays everything that was said, looking for mistakes or awkward moments.
+Afterward, the mind often replays everything that was said, scanning for mistakes or awkward moments.

 Common experiences include: